loitly/grits-2022/docker-compose.md

 ### Compose is more than just for runtime

-- Build and publish your image using Docker?
+- Define parameters for building the image
+  - registry, org, repos, and tag
+- Used for `push` (publish)
-- Build your application using Docker?
+- Define parameters for building the application
-  - Setup build environment
+  - build arguments
-  - Install dependencies
+  - secrets, platform, context, etc
+- Dev related tasks
-  - Compiling source code
+  - testing
-  - Creating build artifacts
+  - debugging

+Note: registry/org/repo:tag

 ---

 <!-- .element: class="fragment" -->